smackey15/piano_player/README.md

 ## Technologies, Libraries, APIs

+- JavaScript to provide logic for keyboard functioning.
-- Tone.js Web Audio API library is used to handle the creation of sounds.
+- Tone.js Web Audio API library to handle the creation of sounds.
 - HTML to create the piano framework.
 - CSS to render the piano on the browser.
-- Javscript to provide logic for playing the correct sound when each note is pressed.
 - Webpack to bundle the files.

 ## Features